Base URL

 print(response.text)

-The sample request above will return the nodes and relationships of the generated graph.
-Here is an example of the response:
+The sample request above will return a graph object that contain the nodes and relationships of the generated graph.
+Here is a sample response:

 {